Yale Political Union: History

-In the early 1990s, membership reached its overall peak.
-It then fell again, as a series of new political organizations on campus diverted politically active Yalies.[7]
+In the early 1990s, membership reached another high point, but it then fell again, as a series of new political organizations on campus diverted politically active Yalies.
 Though smaller, the parties were relatively stronger and tighter institutions during this period.
 Most have remained intimate organizations, though with somewhat larger membership, to the current day.

-One of the few enduring YPU spinoff publications, Rumpus Magazine, was founded by members of the Progressive and Tory Parties in 1992.
+One of the few enduring YPU spinoff publications, Rumpus magazine, was founded by members of the Progressive and Tory Parties in 1992.
 For the first 3–4 years of its publication, Rumpus remained closely linked to the YPU.
-One of the more sordid scandals of the period, involving a member who misappropriated the YPU's long-distance phone access number for calls to a racy 1-900 number from his senior single, was broken by Rumpus in the Fall of 1994.
+One of the more sordid scandals of the period, involving a member who misappropriated the YPU's long-distance phone access number for calls to a racy 1-900 number from his senior single, was broken by Rumpus in the fall of 1994.

 As more and more Yale undergraduate organizations were founded, the YPU lost its offices under Bingham Hall.
-It managed to retain its small office on Crown Street, where it currently resides, although the Union has recently begun a capital campaign to raise funds for a new building.[6]
+It managed to retain its small office on Crown Street, although the union has recently begun a capital campaign to raise funds for a new building.
+The union's home is now in Connecticut Hall, the university's oldest building.
 During its various moves, irreplaceable historical archives were lost, although the YPU's collection of paraphernalia signed by noteworthy public figures is sizable.
 The YPU hit a low point in membership in the late 1990s.
-The YPU President, an Independent Party member, was impeached in the Fall of 1997, leading to the near collapse of the Independent Party.
+The YPU president, an Independent Party member, was impeached in the fall of 1997, leading to the near collapse of the Independent Party.
 The effects of this crisis took some time to reverse, though by 2001 the Independent Party was largely restored and began a period of significant growth.
 Now, the Independent Party is consistently the largest party in the Political Union.
-Although membership remains roughly 30% of its last peak in the 1990s, the Political Union is one of the largest undergraduate organizations at Yale, with approximately 325 members.
+Although membership remains roughly 30% of its last peak in the late 1980s, the Political Union remains one of the largest undergraduate organizations at Yale, with approximately 325 members.

+Although the union has fluctuated in its influence over the years, membership has generally been in decline since the 1980s.
+This is the result of the increase in outside political and activist groups that compete with the union for members.
+In addition, the intellectual rigor of the debates is generally considered to have decreased.
+Concerns have been raised about the union's relevance and effectiveness, pointing to declining guest quality and diminishing student engagement.
+However, defenders argue that the union's core mission of fostering open political dialogue remains vital in an ever-evolving campus landscape.